undergrad-partner-school

 Retention Rate

-The freshman retention rate for Florida Institute of Technology was 75% in 2023, a reflection of the high standards and excellent educational experience at this school.
+The freshman retention rate for Florida Institute of Technology was 80% in 2025, a clear indication of the excellence and value of the educational experience at this school.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this school, the rate of students graduating within six years is 67%, which is considered an above-average graduation rate.
+The six-year graduation rate at this school is 62%.

 Student Body